 The band’s most recent album, The Lion The Beast The Beat, was released earlier this year and features several standout tracks and a few collaborations.
 Paste got a chance to catch up with Potter about songwriting, life on the road and the science of picking the perfect performance outfit.

-Paste: This summer you were on the Brothers of the Sun tour, but you played some dates in between as well.
+This summer you were on Kenny Chesney’s massive Brothers of the Sun tour, but you played some dates in between as well.
 What was an average week like for you?

 Grace Potter: When we’re out on the road, we just try to sort of maximize our passion for everything possible.
 I mean we got into this business to play music, so the most uncomfortable times on the road are those awkward days off.
 Once we’re on the bus we just want to go for the glory.
 So I would say we ended up doing at least three shows in between each of the Brothers of the Sun shows on average.
 Sometimes, we would go full-throttle and just play straight through every night until the next weekend.
 We were also promoting the record so we were really flying around, doing TV in the middle of it, and lots of other stuff.
 But it was a wild summer.
 We definitely kept busy.

 How was this touring experience different from touring in the past?

 Potter: I’m not used to stadiums.
 I played a few of them last summer, just sitting in with Kenny for the one song, but never had I experienced my band on a stage doing what we do in front of a crowd like that before.
 It’s really exceptional.
 It’s an experience that I wasn’t prepared for, but now that I’ve done it I’m so glad.
 It makes me want to get back out there and do it again.

 One song that really stands out in your live performances is “Stars.”
 You can tell there’s a lot of emotion behind that one.
 What’s the story there?